petersulyok/smfc/README.md

 ## TL;DR

-This is a `systemd service` running on Linux and is able to control fans in CPU and HD zones with the help of IPMI on Super Micro X9/X10/X11 motherboards.
+This is a `systemd service` running on Linux and is able to control fans in CPU and HD zones with the help of IPMI on Super Micro X10/X11 (and some X9) motherboards.

 ### 1. Prerequisites
- - a Super Micro X9/X10/X11 motherboard with BMC (AST2x00 chip)
+ - a Super Micro X10/X11 motherboard with BMC (i.e. AST2x00) chip
  - Python 3.7+
  - Linux (kernel 5.6+) with `systemd` (`coretemp` and `drivetemp` kernel modules for CPU and hard disk temperatures)
  - `bash`
  - `ipmitool`
- - optional: `smartmontools` for feature *standby guard*
+ - optional: `smartmontools` for the *standby guard* feature

 ### 2. Installation and configuration
  1. Set up the IPMI threshold values for your fans (see script `ipmi/set_ipmi_threshold.sh`).